 The rights of Keystone shareholders currently are governed by Keystone's restated articles of incorporation and bylaws, and by Pennsylvania law.
 After the merger is completed, shareholders of Keystone who receive M&T common stock in the merger will become shareholders of M&T, and therefore their rights as shareholders of M&T will be governed by M&T's certificate of incorporation and bylaws, and by New York law.
-This means that, as a result of the merger, the rights of shareholders of Keystone will change, as the rights of M&T shareholders differ in some ways from those of Keystone shareholders.
+This means that, as a result of the merger, the rights of shareholders of Keystone will change, as the rights of M&T shareholders.